Interim Digital Accessibility Policy

 As of August 1, 2018, The Ohio State University implemented the newly revised Interim Digital Accessibility Policy, formerly known as the Web Accessibility Policy.
 Each unit at the university must appoint Digital Accessibility Coordinator(s) within their units to ensure that digital content is accessible to all viewers.
 Digital Accessibility Coordinators will be required to:

 - Train and communicate digital accessibility requirements to all impacted staff within the units

 - Audit, evaluate, and remediate any digital accessibility issues identified

 - Apply for exceptions with the ADA Coordinator’s Office and develop accommodation plans when technology fails

-- Ensure new product purchases are evaluated and address digital accessibility requirements
+- Ensure digital information and services are evaluated and address digital accessibility requirements

 What is Digital Accessibility?

 Digital accessibility is the practice of ensuring that Ohio State’s websites, web applications, and digital content can be used by our community who have a diverse range of hearing, movement, sight or cognitive abilities.

 Websites, web applications, and digital content are integral to the University’s academic and administrative work.
 However, not all resources are developed with digital accessibility in mind, which can make using digital content difficult or impossible for some individuals.